 What’s Chemistry Got to Do with It?

-I blame that on my high school chemistry teacher.
+I blame my high school chemistry teacher.
 Here’s an example of the kind of lab “instructions” I remember our class receiving from her:

 The important thing is to make sure to add the illudium pu-36 before the heavy water…

 I mean you have to add the heavy water before the illudium…